Generalized gamma approximation with rates for urns, walks and trees

 A useful tool for analyzing the general case is to embed the urn process into a multitype branching process and use the powerful theory available there.
-This was first suggested and implemented for a slightly more general case than the Friedman urn in \cite{Athreya1968} and has found subsequent success in many further works; for our results \cite{Janson2006} is particularly germane, and also see the survey \cite{Pemantle2007} and references there.
-An alternative approach that is especially useful when~$\alpha$ or~$\delta$ are negative (under certain conditions this leads to a \emph{tenable} urn) is the analytic combinatorics methods of \cite{Flajolet2005}; see also the introduction there for further references.
+This was first suggested and implemented by \citet{Athreya1968} and has found subsequent success in many further works; see \citet{Janson2006} and \citet{Pemantle2007}, and references therein.
+An alternative approach that is especially useful when $\alpha$ or $\delta$ are negative (under certain conditions this leads to a \emph{tenable} urn) is the analytic combinatorics methods of \citet{Flajolet2005}; see also the \hyperref[sec11]{Introduction} there for further references.

 Note that all of the references of the previous paragraphs regard homogeneous urn processes and so do not directly apply to the model of Theorem~\ref{thm1} with $l\geq2$.
-In fact, the extensive survey \cite{Pemantle2007} has only a small section with a few references regarding time dependent urn models.
-Time inhomogeneous urn models do have an extensive statistical literature due to the their wide usage in the experimental design of clinical trials (the idea being that it is ethical to favor experimental treatments that initially do well over those that initially do not); see \cite{Zhang2006}, \cite{Zhang2011} and \cite{Bai2002}.
+In fact, the extensive survey \citet{Pemantle2007} has only a small section with a few references regarding time dependent urn models.
+Time inhomogeneous urn models do have an extensive statistical literature due to the their wide usage in the experimental design of clinical trials (the idea being that it is ethical to favor experimental treatments that initially do well over those that initially do not); see \citet{Zhang2006}, \citet{Zhang2011} and \citet{Bai2002}.
 This literature is concerned with models and regimes where the asymptotic behavior is Gaussian.
-As discussed in \cite{Janson2006}, it is difficult to characterize non-normal asymptotic distributions of generalized P\'olya urns, even in the time homogeneous case. \end{remark}
+As discussed in \citet{Janson2006}, it is difficult to characterize nonnormal asymptotic distributions of generalized P\'olya urns, even in the time homogeneous case. \end{remark}